supernauth/apple_qualities/README.md

 ## Machine Learning
 After the required transformations, I trained the model.
-The first method I try is Support Vector Machines, but it did not work well, had an accuracy, precision and recall only around 45-47%.
+Firstly, I tried the Support Vector Machines model, and it worked well.
+Even so, I tried the undermentioned models, too.

-As a result, I used other methods to make a model.
 Firstly, I was scaling the features with StandarnScaler.
 Then, I made the following methods run:
 - Logistic Regression,
 - Linear Discriminant Analysis,